Proud heir to a long tradition of community service

 - The Federation of Catholic Community Services

-At the request of donor businesses, hold a single annual fundraising campaign in order to:
+At the request of donor businesses, the objectif was to hold a single annual fundraising campaign in order to:

 - Canvass donors only once a year